Haoyu-tech/An-Avellaneda-Stoikov-market-making-research-project-built-on-real-Binance-Futures-BTCUSDT-L2-data./README.md

-# Chapter3-BitcoinUSDT

-An Avellaneda-Stoikov market-making research project built on real Binance Futures `BTCUSDT` L2 data.
+# BitcoinUSDT An Avellaneda-Stoikov market-making research project built on real Binance Futures `BTCUSDT` L2 data.

 This repository is not meant to be a production trading system.
 Its goal is to make the full research workflow reproducible: